AIThis post was created with the assistance of artificial intelligence (AI).

 2

-Consider whether you need a broad overview or an in-depth resource.
+Decide whether you need a broad overview or in-depth coverage of specific topics.

 3